Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design

 \section{Application Study: Exploratory Bicycle Frame Design with Constraints and Performance Targets}

-Throughout the paper, we have applied metrics to simple 2-dimensional problems to visually demonstrate how the presented metrics function.
+Throughout the paper, we have applied metrics to simple two-dimensional problems to visually demonstrate how the presented metrics function.
 However, real design problems are typically higher-dimensional, often have more constraints and objectives, and are generally highly non-convex.
-As such, we feel that a practical case study on a real engineering design problem may be insightful.
-Therefore, in this section, we present a challenging engineering design problem that simultaneously captures similarity, diversity, constraints, performance, and target achievement.
-In this problem, we want to design new high-performing bicycle frames that meet a set of ten structural performance targets and adhere to an unknown set of implicit design constraints.
-We want to identify a DGM that consistently generates designs meeting performance targets and constraints, but generates a wide enough variety to offer a broad selection of design candidates.
+To showcase that the discussed metrics are effective in real design problems, we include two case studies, the first of which is presented in this section.
+In this problem, we want to design novel, diverse, and high-performing bicycle frames that meet a set of ten structural performance targets and adhere to an unknown set of implicit design constraints.
+Specifically, we seek a DGM that consistently generates designs meeting performance targets and constraints, but generates a wide enough variety to offer a broad selection of design candidates.